 Your child does need to bring a good pair of boots (break them in before coming!), a bookbag, and a soft-sided duffel bag (80–90 liters in size) with no wheels.
 Students will not have to carry all of their equipment at once; we only carry what is necessary for the current activity, and leave the rest of our gear in a secure location.

-Because your child will not have access to his or her cell phone to take photos, we recommend bringing a point-and-shoot camera with extra batteries (not a rechargeable battery set, as students will not be able to charge those).
+Because your child will not have access to their cell phone to take photos, we recommend bringing a point-and-shoot camera or GoPro with extra batteries (not a rechargeable battery set, as students will not be able to charge those).

-We try our best to meet all of our students as they walk off the plane.
+In a typical year: We try our best to meet all of our students as they walk off the plane.
 All students traveling as an Unaccompanied Minor will be signed for at their gate by an Adventure Treks instructor.
-For students not traveling as an Unaccompanied Minor: If we are unable to meet your student at the gate due to several flights arriving at once, we will call him/her as soon as the plane lands and let him/her know exactly where to meet us.
+For students not traveling as an Unaccompanied Minor: If we are unable to meet your student at the gate due to several flights arriving at once, we will call them as soon as the plane lands and let them know exactly where to meet us.
 All instructors will be wearing an Adventure Treks hat and T-shirt.
 Please read more about opening and closing days here.